Sensifi: A Wireless Sensing System for Ultra-High-Rate Applications: System Overview

-During this phase, each node performs three types of tasks sequentially: sampling, encoding, and packet transmission.
-These operations are repeated as long as the Stop Sampling command is not received from the server.
-The sampling task collects $s$ samples and their timestamps (lines~\ref{start_sampling} to~\ref{end_sampling}).
+Each node performs sampling, encoding, and packet transmission sequentially.
+These operations repeat until the Stop Sampling command is received from the server.
+The \textit{sampling task} communicates with the ADC to collect $s$ samples (lines~\ref{start_sampling} to~\ref{end_sampling}).
 We refer to $s$ as the \textit{sampling batch size}.
-The collected samples and timestamps are then encoded to reduce the overhead of timestamp assignment (lines~\ref{start_encoding} to~\ref{end_encoding}), as we discuss in \cref{sample_coll_and_enc}.
-Once packet encoding is complete, the proper data structures are allocated to the packet (line~\ref{prepare_packet}), and then the packet is processed by the communication protocol stack (line~\ref{send_packet}).
+The collected samples and timestamps are then encoded to reduce the overhead of timestamp assignment.
+This is achieved by first calculating repetitions per inter-sample interval (line \ref{start_encoding}), and then ranking inter-sample intervals based on repetitions (line \ref{lst:line:ranking}).
+We detail packet encoding in \cref{sample_coll_and_enc}.
+Next, the proper data structures are allocated to the packet (line~\ref{prepare_packet}), and then the packet is processed by the communication protocol stack (line~\ref{send_packet}).
 We discuss packet creation and processing in~\cref{section:packet_processing}.